cavo789/blog/blog/2023/11/27/vscode-githubdev/index.md

 You can achieve the same result by updating the URL and modify the `.com` extension to `.dev`
 :::

 ## But what's the point?
-Why would I need it?
+Why would I need it

 Imagine you're not at home, on your own computer, and you want to change your repo?

 But also that you're on a bus/train/plane and want to correct a typeface you've just seen.